Jackson, TN Override Accidents

 In some cases, however, the smaller vehicle may bear a portion of responsibility.
 Suppose the car cut the big rig driver off or pulled out in front of the truck.
 In those instances, it is likely that the car driver will be deemed at least partially at fault for the accident.
 However, the victim may still be able to seek recovery for his injuries under state law.
 Generally, a victim can seek recovery in Tennessee so long as his or her share of the blame for the accident is less than 50%.
 If so, then any comparative negligence will reduce the amount of compensation he or she receives.
 Suppose the driver of the car pulled out in front of a speeding truck.
 In that case, both parties may share some blame for the accident.
 If the driver of the car is found to be 30% at fault for pulling out in front of the truck and the truck driver is 70% at fault for speeding, then the victim’s recovery will be reduced by his comparative negligence – here by 30%.

 In some cases, the override accident victim may be able to pursue a claim against the trucking company for negligent hiring, training, or supervision.
 Suppose the truck driver fell asleep at the wheel because he had been driving for too long without a break, causing him to run into the vehicle in front of him.
 If the employer encouraged or routinely ignored its drivers’ hour of service violations, the trucking company may be held directly liable for negligent supervision, and the injured party would be able to sue the trucking company for his losses.
-An experienced semi-truck accident lawyer in the Jackson area will be able to identify all potential tortfeasors and help you pursue recovery against those negligent parties.
+An experienced semi-truck accident lawyer in Jackson, TN will be able to identify all potential tortfeasors and help you pursue recovery against those negligent parties.

 Let Our Lawyers Protect Your Legal Rights Following a Trucking Accident in Jackson